BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Related Work

-\textbf{One-stage Temporal Action Detection.} Some recent works on one-stage TAD, detecting the boundaries and category of action segments in a single shot without using action proposals.
-The existing methods are divided into anchor-based, anchor-free, and query-based. ~\cite{ssad} presented the first one-stage TAD method using convolutional networks. ~\cite{gtan} proposed to use Gaussian kernels to optimize the scale of each anchor dynamically.
-Our work selects anchor-based and anchor-free methods as two alternative branches as detection heads.
+One-stage TAD methods aim to detect the boundaries and categories of action segments in a single shot.
+The existing one-stage TAD methods can be divided into anchor-based ones \citep{rgb_enough,ssad,end2end,gtan,a2net} and anchor-free ones~\citep{a2net,actionformer}.
+Most existing methods are anchor-based.
+For example, \cite{ssad} presented the first one-stage TAD method using convolutional networks. \citep{gtan} proposed to use Gaussian kernels to optimize the scale of each anchor dynamically.
+Meanwhile, ~\cite{rgb_enough} explored the pipeline of RetinaNet~\citep{retina} in the TAD task with an RGB-only stream.
+Some works explore the application of anchor-free methods.
+For instance, ~\cite{a2net} explored the combination of anchor-based and anchor-free methods. ~\cite{actionformer} proposed to use a local transformer encoder as a neck to enhance the video features for TAD.

+Our work shares the advantage of simplicity with these one-stage TAD methods by focusing on designing an end-to-end TAD baseline.
+However, our BasicTAD presents a modular design for easy systematic study over the entire TAD pipeline.
+Based on this pipeline, we perform a more extensive study on the entire pipeline's components and figure out a simpler yet must-known TAD baseline (BasicTAD).
+In addition, we further empower our BasicTAD by keeping complete temporal and spatial information to yield our final TAD method of PlusTAD.